-Some people can live with a messy home office or a disorganized bedroom closet, and it doesn’t affect their lives in any fundamental way.
+Some people can live with a messy home office or a disorganised bedroom closet, and it doesn’t affect their lives in any fundamental way.
 But the kitchen is different.
 We all have to eat.
 If the kitchen is a mess, it can have a real impact on your lifestyle.
 Japan has even a special name for its remedy – danshari, which is a Japanese concept of decluttering:

 danshari – 断捨離